7th International Mayors’ Conference NOW

 Our Method: interact, experience and find solutions

-A variety of formats will give the participants the possibility of both experiencing and testing ways to facilitate encounters and lead to the participation of all parties involved
+A variety of formats gave the participants the possibility of both experiencing and testing ways to facilitate encounters and lead to the participation of all parties involved

 - Inspiring speakers introduce new perspectives and showcase solutions